Preventing Drain and Sewer Clogs with Camera Inspection

 - Higher water bills.
 If it seems like your utility bills are higher than usual, you may have a hidden leak.
 No matter how small it may be, that’s water wasted.
 A camera inspection will be able to detect the source of the leak.

 - Sewage backup.
 Sewage should go down your pipes, but if it winds up going the opposite direction, you could be in trouble.
 If it appears that the sewage only backs up out of one drain, then it’s most likely isolated to that drain.
 If it seems like sewage backs up every time you flush a toilet or use a sink, then the problem may be much deeper in your sewer line.

 - Foul odors.
 You shouldn’t smell sewage in or around your home.
 If you can, there’s probably a crack somewhere in the sewer line.
 Your plumbing should be sealed tight, but sewer gases can escape through cracks.
 A camera inspection will be quick to find where foul odors are coming from.

 - Mold.
 If you see mold or it smells musty, call a plumber immediately.
-Not only is mold toxic to your health, it needs excessive moisture to grow.
+Not only is mold toxic to your health, but it also needs excessive moisture to grow.
 If there’s mold growing in your home, there’s usually a leak that’s causing it.

 - Green, lush grass.
 While your lawn may be looking good, it may be due to a leak in your sewer line or septic tank.
 Vegetation thrives off of raw sewage.
-Also be on the watch for pools of septic water that can form in your yard from a leaking sewer line.
+Also, be on the watch for pools of septic water that can form in your yard from a leaking sewer line.

 Call Jones Services today to schedule your camera inspection!